matn7/CS-Notes/src/main/java/spring/SPRING-TEST.md

 ### JUnit5

 - JUnit5 leverages new features of Java 8:
-    - Lambda Expressions.
+    - Lambda Expressions
-    - Streams.
+    - Streams
-    - Java8 or Higher is required.
+    - Java8 or Higher is required
 - Designed for better integration and extensibility.

 ### JUnit Vintage